MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl_core/nf-shobjidl_core-iapplicationactivationmanager-activateforprotocol.md

 ### -param processId [out]

-A pointer to a value that, when this method returns successfully, receives the process ID of the app instance that fulfils this contract.
+A pointer to a value that, when this method returns successfully, receives the process ID of the app instance that fulfills this contract.

 ## -returns